Sernov99/WeatherNow/README.md

 A simple Android weather application.
-App is using:
+App is using:DarkSky API,Android Location Services,AVLoadingIndicatorView
--DarkSky API
--Android Location Services
--...